Preparing for School

 Starting school is an important milestone in the life of a child.
 It is a time of change and adjustment both on the part of the child and of his/her parents.

-We recommend students attend the pre-school class for five weeks immediately prior to starting at school.
+We recommend students attend the pre-school class for four weeks immediately prior to starting at school.
 These classes will help you and your child see what happens at school and makes the initial adjustment easier.
 All children stay until 3.00pm from the day they start school.

 We strongly encourage children to arrive at school about 8.30am to prepare for the day.
 This gives them time to get organised for the day, catch up with their classmates and be ready for our 8.45am start.
 Classrooms are open from 8.30am.